Problems may be mild to severe. Symptoms may also come and go over time.

-Itchy, scaly rash with small pimples on nasal folds, eyebrows, anterior chest, upper back, arm pits, or genitals
+Small pimples on the nose, eyebrows, chest, back, arm pits, or genitals

-In babies less than 1 month old, seborrheic dermatitis may cause a thick, yellow, crusted scalp rash known as cradle cap.
+Newborns may have a thick, yellow, crusted scalp rash known as cradle cap.

 Hydrocortisone or other cortisone (steroid) preparations